Newcastle upon Tyne

-From your spot living at Barker House you’ll be just a short cycle ride away from Newcastle UniversityIt is also easily reached on foot, or via public transport.
-Newcastle University is a prestigious university (one of the founding members of The Russell Group) that is known the world over for a dedication to innovation, levels of excellence, and creative teaching.
+From our student accommodation, you’ll be just a short cycle ride away from Newcastle University.
+It is also easily reached on foot, or via public transport.
+Newcastle University is a prestigious university (one of the founding members of The Russell Group) that is known the world over for its dedication to innovation, levels of excellence, and creative teaching.
 The idea is that students learn about some of the biggest challenges facing the world right now, and think of ways in which they can begin to change the world in a positive way.

 The campus for Newcastle University is located right in the heart of the bustling city centre.
-Around your studies you are in the perfect location to take advantage of the city sights, the culture and art in the city, the nightlife, food scene, shopping and sport.
-With your Newcastle student accommodation just a short walk away from all of this you have the perfect life for your time in Newcastle.
+Around your studies, you are in the perfect location to take advantage of the city sights, the culture, and art in the city, the nightlife, food scene, shopping, and sport.
+With your Newcastle student accommodation, just a short walk away from all of this you have the perfect life for your time in Newcastle.

 There are well over 200 societies and sports clubs to take your pick from, and over 150 volunteer projects to help you add to your CV and fill your time well over the course of your degree.
 The ‘Give it a Go’ Scheme has been designed to give students the chance to try out different sports without having to have any prior experience or commitment – gaining support and advice from coaches in that sport.

-Student Central is a place where staff are on hand to offer students advice and guidance on a wide range of issues that the modern day student faces from day to day, such as career placements, disability support, welfare issues, finance, accommodation, information about specific courses, volunteer options, and study abroad potential.
+Student Central is a place where staff is on hand to offer students advice and guidance on a wide range of issues that the modern-day student faces from day to days, such as career placements, disability support, welfare issues, finance, accommodation, information about specific courses, volunteer options, and study abroad potential.

 As a student at Northumbria University you’ll have access to over 130 societies, and plenty of volunteering posts to take advantage of.
 The university dates back to the 1880s and has an ever-improving reputation for research and graduate employment.
 Investment over recent years has improved the scale and quality of facilities for students to utilise.

 Newcastle is often voted the best student city in the UK, and one of the biggest parts of student life is learning about where to find the best food, for a good price.
-Whether you are looking for some late night grub on your way home from a club, a hangover cure at breakfast, or a cheap eat during the day, you’ll find a wide range of cuisine from all over the world in this vibrant and thriving city.
+Whether you are looking for some late-night grub on your way home from a club, a hangover cure at breakfast or a cheap eat during the day, you’ll find a wide range of cuisine from all over the world in this vibrant and thriving city.

 Newcastle is the fifth largest city in the country, so it’s no surprise that you can find some great scran here – from local cuisine to international, vegetarian and vegan.
 There is something for all budgets to enjoy.
-If you want to take in some of the local North East cuisine why not try some pease pudding, a savoury pudding that is made from legumes and usually eaten with cooked meats.
+If you want to take in some of the local North East cuisine why not try some pease pudding, a savory pudding that is made from legumes and usually eaten with cooked meats.
 Try it along with a stottie cake to feel like a proper local!
-The stottie cake is a Geordie loaf – a stodgy flat bread.
+The stottie cake is a Geordie loaf – a stodgy flatbread.

 There are plenty of special places to eat out as a student in Newcastle though, with a range of independent places to sink your teeth into some tasty treats.
 These include some local gems, with heart-warming friendly faces, such as Fat Hippo Underground on Shakespeare St (as well as street food vans at various Newcastle events at different locations throughout the year), providing delicious juicy burgers.

 La Petite Crêperie is one of the standouts in the Grainger Market, which is home to a wide variety of food stalls, crafts, grocers, and much more.
-Here though you can find exquisite deserts and snacks as a treat after working so hard at university.
+Here though you can find exquisite desserts and snacks as a treat after working so hard at university.
 Za Za Bazaar on Newgate St is a home to world cuisine, a brilliant place for big groups of students to come together and eat flavours from the world over, no matter the celebration.

 Aside from the independent names you’ll also have access to some big-name popular chains in the world of food.
 Chinatown in Newcastle is also a short walk from campus and is home to many amazing Chinese restaurants.

 With a tag as the best student city in the UK, Newcastle as a city is always on the move to give students a great night out.
 Geordie’s are well known for being massive party animals, and as a student living at Barker House you’ll be in the perfect location to gear up to a big night out on the town, and be close to home to recover the next day!

 One of the big names for students in Newcastle is Florita’s.
 It is a tropical-themed cocktail bar that has many drinks offers and promotions on throughout the week and is just loads of fun whenever you choose to go.
 The legendary Wakiki party is every Tuesday night and it’s here that you can enjoy tunes that evoke Las Vegas, Hawaii and Ibiza.
 Club Tropicana on a Monday night is also a firm favourite with a dressed-up feel and classic drinks on the menu.

 The cocktail menu is incredible, full of plant-themed inventions, such as the Poppy and Pomegranate Martini.
 Alternatively, why not head down to somewhere made famous by Geordie Shore, and you might just see the cast filming and getting rotten on the dance floor at Bijoux on Mosley Street.
 You can book VIP booths and drinks packages for big birthdays or other events too.

 If you play well, with heart and desire for the Toon these fans will hail you as a legend forever.
 If you are interested in football, or sport at all, it is a truly life-changing experience to head on down to watch the boys in black and white play in the Premier League – as passionate a fan base as you can find in this country.
 With our Newcastle student accommodation being so close to the action you can easily walk to and from the ground on match day to soak up the atmosphere.

 You’ll also find beaches to explore and surf from during the warmer months, climbing walls, athletics, basketball, ice hockey, and rugby to be part of or to watch.
 For Rugby Union head on over to watch the Newcastle Falcons, or why not try the Gateshead Thunder in Rugby League.
-Newcastle is in a great location to serve you well if you are a golf fanatic, with a range of golf courses in the area with amazing views of the countryside and some high quality links and greens to play on.
+Newcastle is in a great location to serve you well if you are a golf fanatic, with a range of golf courses in the area with amazing views of the countryside and some high-quality links and greens to play on.